 For the previous year’s Quality Accounts go to the publications page.

-If you have any questions about any quality improvements or the Quality Accounts contact Tania Baxter (Head of Integrated Governance) on 0114 2716310 or email Tania Baxter
+If you have any questions about any quality improvements or the Quality Accounts contact Tania Baxter (Head of Clinical Governance) on 0114 226 3279 or email Tania Baxter.

 How quality is assessed